commercetools-demo/contentools/README.md

 Click "Save Changes" in the bottom bar when you're done editing a page.

+## Merchant Center Application

+The MC application allows you to manage your CMS content directly within the commercetools Merchant Center.

+### Features

+- Seamless integration with Merchant Center
+- Access to all CMS functionality within the MC interface
+- Business unit selection based on current project
+- Customizable permissions based on MC user roles
+- Unified login via MC authentication

+### Integration

+1. Register your custom application in the Merchant Center
+2. Configure the application URL to point to your deployed MC app
+3. Set up necessary permissions for your application
+4. Add the application to the navigation menu

 ## Customization

 ### Adding New Component Types